google/filament/README.md

 `cmgen` will automatically create a directory based on the name of the source environment map.
 In the example above, the final directory will be `./ibls/my_ibl/`.
-This directory should contain the pre-filtered environment map (one file per cubemap face and per mip level), the environment map texture for the skybox and a text file containing the spherical harmonics for indirect diffuse lighting.
+This directory should contain the pre-filtered environment map (one file per cubemap face and per mip level), the environment map texture for the skybox and a text file containing the level harmonics for indirect diffuse lighting.

 If you prefer a blurred background, run `cmgen` with this flag: `--extract-blur=0.1`.
 The numerical